 Although you can’t dictate what your partner can and cannot do, you can have a respectful conversation where you decide what is and isn’t acceptable.
 If he loves you, it’s unlikely that he’s going to choose going to the club with his boys over making sure that your happy.

 Finally, if your boyfriend or husband has never given you any reason to think he’s unfaithful, then trust him.
 Constantly making him feel like he’s untrustworthy will erode your relationship.
+If you feel there’s something different and you can’t really shake off the jealousy, find out if they are cheating.

 Missing Them Unbearably